Where in the World Is Carmen Sandiego? (game show): V.I.L.E.

-At the end of the second round, Lee then handed a portfolio to the winning gumshoe for them to secretly write down their chosen destination if they were to win the grand prize in the Bonus Round, after which the gumshoe received a phone call from the apprehended crook, who instructed them to look for Carmen on a certain continent: Asia, Africa, Europe, South America or the United States (the latter of which expanded to include the rest of North America beginning in season 3), and the Chief then gave a list of thirteen locations on the chosen continent.

-Lee and the gumshoe then moved to a giant map that covered the entire floor in front of the studio audience.
-The map showed small red circles denoting cities of countries or states, and later added red arrows marking bodies of water and red squares for national parks and monuments.

-To capture Carmen, the gumshoe had to identify seven different locations on the map (eight beginning in season 2) in 45 seconds or less, each time grabbing one of a set of large markers with police beacons mounted on top, and quickly placing the marker on one of the red spots on the map.
-If they correctly identified a location, the beacon on the marker flashed and a police siren sounded briefly, while incorrect guesses were marked by a two-note "uh-oh" buzzer; one incorrect guess per location was allowed, but a second incorrect guess forced the gumshoe to leave the marker behind and go on to the next location.
-What made the round especially challenging was that the map was upside down from the gumshoe's perspective.
-If the gumshoe succeeded, they won the grand prize of the trip; Lee then revealed the location the gumshoe wrote down in the portfolio.
-If the gumshoe failed to capture Carmen, they received a consolation prize but the trip destination was not revealed.
-Regardless of the result, the Chief promoted the gumshoe to "sleuth" with her congratulations.

 Production

 A staff of 150 worked to produce the show.
 Each season was produced in six weeks.
 Typically three to four episodes were taped each shooting day in a New York studio.
 Producers contacted local New York schools and considered children aged 8–13; entrants were required to take a geography test.
 Prospective contestants who passed the test were then interviewed by producers.

 Original music and theme song

 All of the music on the series (including assorted short stings and stagers) was arranged and performed by Rockapella.
 The theme song played in full over the animated end credits as the studio audience danced to the music on the map, and in later episodes the audience joined in singing along.
 The main theme song was written by Rockapella co-founder Sean Altman and David Yazbek, and appears on the 1992 soundtrack album Where in the World Is Carmen Sandiego? and also in the compilation Television's Greatest Hits Volume 7: Cable Ready (TVT 1996).